HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 When current flows through a resistive component or wire, some voltage is "used up" in the process.
 This decrease in voltage is called **voltage drop**.

-It's similar to water pressure decreasing as water flows through a pipe - the longer or narrower the pipe, the more pressure is lost.
+It's similar to water pressure decreasing as water flows through a pipe — the longer or narrower the pipe, the more pressure is lost.
 In electrical terms, when current flows through resistance, voltage decreases along the path.

 This concept is important in amateur radio because:
 - Long power cables to your radio can result in lower voltage at the radio than at the power source
 - Higher current draw (like during transmission) increases voltage drop

-This is why most mobile ham installations use thick, short power cables - to minimize voltage drop when operating equipment that draws significant current.
-This is a direct application of how resistance affects current and voltage in real-world amateur radio setups.
+This is why most mobile ham installations use thick, short power cables — to minimize voltage drop when operating equipment that draws significant current.

 #### Frequency {#12frequency}

-Now that we understand these basic DC electrical concepts, let's look at alternating current and frequency.
+So far we've been talking about electricity in steady, unchanging terms.
+But in amateur radio, we spend a lot of time dealing with electricity that changes — often very rapidly.

 In amateur radio, we often deal with **alternating current (AC)**, which smoothly changes direction in a sine wave pattern, unlike DC which flows constantly in one direction.